NBA Trade Rumors: Latest on Kawhi Leonard, Carmelo Anthony and Kevin Love

 His numbers plummeted to career lows nearly across the board, including 16.2 points on 40.4 percent shooting, 1.3 assists and a well-below-average 12.7 player efficiency rating.
 The Thunder, meanwhile, only increased their win total by one and still couldn't escape the first round, despite adding both Anthony and Paul George.

-That'd be reason enough to explore cutting ties with Anthony.
+That would be reason enough to explore cutting ties with Anthony.
 But the decision becomes a no-brainer when factoring in the colossal financial relief a divorce could bring.

-ESPN's Adrian Wojnarowski and Royce Young explain:
+ESPN's Adrian Wojnarowski and Royce Young explained:

 "The franchise's front office is working through scenarios that will culminate in the inevitable this summer: an ending to the brief Carmelo Anthony partnership, which could deliver the Thunder over $100 million in cost savings.